 We know the first episode will revolve around Geralt and Ciri’s journey to the Witcher fortress.
 And from clips unveiled during the September Tudum event, it’s clear the pair will spend at least one night as Nivellen’s keep before they arrive at Kaer Morhen.

 On a more macro level, the Northern Kings will have either won the war against Nilfgaard or remained in a saber-rattling stance after witnessing the Battle of Sodden Hill from afar.
 Considering a second war with Nilfgaard breaks out in the narrative of the novels, we expect the television show may just turn the two conflicts into one – a war they can actually dramatize (budget permitting) as Ciri continues her training.

 (Photo by The Witcher season 2 - Netflix)

-Granted, all of this depends on how much material The Witcher plans to cover in a given season.
-Considering the first year covered many of the short stories and Ciri’s recollections of life on the run following the Nilfgaard attack, we can safely assume it will follow the shape of Blood of Elves — the new additions to the cast guarantee it.
+It remains to be seen, though, how much material The Witcher plans to cover in its second season.
+Considering the first year covered many of the short stories and Ciri’s recollections of life on the run following the Nilfgaard attack, we can safely assume Season 2 will follow the shape of Blood of Elves — the new additions to the cast almost guarantee it.